rinde/vanLon16-EJOR-code/README.md

 ##### Dynamism generation experiment
-This is the experiment to find with what parameters and methods certain dynamism levels can be obtained.
+This is the experiment for finding the parameters and methods to generate the different dynamism levels.
  + Code for performing the experiment can be found [here]([experiment](src/main/java/com/github/rinde/dynurg/Experimentation.java)).

 ##### Dynamism computation example